JuliaIO/AVSfldIO.jl/README.md

 ### AVS internal format

-Suppose you have a `128 \times 64`
+For a `128 × 64` array
-(first dimension (radial samples) varies fastest) sinogram consisting of short integers.
+(first dimension varies fastest) consisting of short integers
+(`Int16` in Julia),
-Then the format of the AVS internal header would be:
+the format of the AVS internal header would be:
 ```
 # AVS field file
 ndim=2